 NOTES ON SELLING SHORT:

-1.Half the shorts don't pull back to the breakdown point.
+1.Half the shorts don't pull back to

 3.Stocks decline faster than they rise.